European shares fall as spike in euro, yields unsettles investors

 By Francesco Canepa and Sudip Kar-Gupta

-LONDON, June 4 (Reuters) - Top European shares hit their lowest point in almost a month on Thursday as a jump in the euro and a spike in bond yields cast a shadow on borrowing costs and export prospects for companies in the region.
+LONDON, June 4 (Reuters) - Top European shares fell to their lowest level in almost a month on Thursday as a jump in the euro and a spike in bond yields cast a shadow on borrowing costs and export prospects for companies in the region.

 The European Central Bank’s insistence on Wednesday that there was no need to adjust monetary policy in the face of volatility rattled financial markets.
-German Bund yields hit their highest in eight months and the euro rose against the dollar.
+German Bund yields hit their highest in eight months and the euro eyed its biggest two-day gains in over six years.

 The index rallied nearly 25 percent between mid-January and mid-April as the announcement of a bond-buying programme by the ECB knocked the single currency and lowered borrowing costs for European governments and companies, as well as boosting equities’ attraction by lowering returns on bonds.